Pant/nextcloudpi-readthedocs/How-to-access-NextCloudPi.md

 This guide will help you access NextCloudPi.

 ## Access directly
-The default DNS address is "nextcloudpi.local".
+The default DNS address is `nextcloudpi.local`.

 ![](https://ownyourbits.com/wp-content/uploads/2017/09/local-access1.jpg)